-On their death beds, some who accomplished a great deal in life but had shallow lives outside of work reveal that every step of the way they always did what they thought they had no choice but to do or what they truly believed was right to do.
+On their death beds, some who accomplished a great deal in life, but had shallow lives outside of work, reveal that every step of the way they always did what they thought they had no choice but to do or what they truly believed was right to do.
 Only after it was too late did they realize they could have chosen to spend time in other areas of life and been happier (see: Gordon Livingtston’s: Too Soon Old, Too Late Smart: Thirty True Things You Need to Know Now)

-A more enlightened approach is to view work and work goals as important but only as one dimension of a multi-faceted life.
+A more enlightened approach is to view work and work goals as important, but only as one dimension of a multifaceted life.
 Those who climb mountains, for example, might always look forward to the next climb but also have goals and aspirations along other lines including family, school, civic, social, sports, and so on.

-A way to think about it is in the form of a spider diagram or Life Wheel where a person is seen to manage an ever evolving portfolio of pursuits throughout their life.
+A way to think about it is in the form of a spider diagram, or Life Wheel, where a person is seen to manage an ever evolving portfolio of pursuits throughout their life.
 They set milestones and goals in each line of pursuit and monitor progress.
 At any time they have consciously decided which of these are of top importance and so get the majority of time and attention.
 When the time is right, they switch emphasis to another.

-The “quality of the journey” across the portfolio of pursuits, then, is revealed by the pattern of progress, actualization and recollection along all lines of pursuit — not just by how well things are going at work or on the mountain trail.
+The “quality of the journey” across the portfolio of pursuits, is then revealed by the pattern of progress, actualization and recollection along all lines of pursuit — not just by how well things are going at work or on the mountain trail.